bennbollay/promise-perf/README.md

 Let's then add the Express middleware to the handling chain.
-The first parameter is a function to indicate whether or not this request should be traced (allowing for easy enabling/disabling based on request parameters, for example), while the second handles the records that are created.
+The first parameter is a function to indicate whether or not this request should be traced (allowing for easy enabling/disabling based on request parameters, for example), while the second handles the created records.

 ```typescript
 import { IHookRecords, ExpressPerf, annotateSource, fileToString } from 'promise_perf';